 Verdict: The view alone is worth the hassle of getting a reservation, but the grilled Israeli food is what makes Laser Wolf worth getting excited about.
 Plan a group dinner at this Philly import on top of the Hoxton Hotel in Williamsburg.

 How To Get In: Reservations are released online 21 days in advance at 10am.
 It's no longer impossible to book a table, but available reservations tend to be at 10pm or later.
 So wake up early to make your reservation, or try to get a seat at the bar.
 They save 10 bar seats for walk-ins, although, according to the restaurant, getting one of these seats can be “challenging at times.”

-Verdict: Keep trying to get a table.
+Verdict: Keep trying to get a table at Dame.
 This English place in Greenwich Village (one of our favorite new restaurants of 2021) serves some of the best seafood in town, and we aren’t just talking fish and chips.
 Although they do serve that, and their version is exceedingly crispy.

 Verdict: Every single dish at Thai Diner is a highlight.
 It’s a disorienting experience, and you’ll be confused by how good the food is.
 Whether it’s for lunch, brunch, or dinner, you should be eating khao soi and Thai disco fries here at least once a week.
 It’s surprisingly doable.